kan-hioki/CS153_Project/README.md

 ## CS153_Project

-This is a subset of C language
+This is a compiler to compile a subset of C language
-Except:
 - The built-in string type
 - No preprocessor, such as ‘include’ or ‘define’
 - No struct and union
 - No shortcut for initializing an array
 - No pointer, except when passing an array to function
+- No automatic type conversion
 - Function prototype is not needed
 - Global variables can be placed anywhere outside of functions
 - Array cannot be the return type of functions